 Coordinates and works with SOE academic program faculty to schedule pre-admission appointments for prospective students (in-person, phone or video conferencing)

-Admission to Enrolled/First-Time Registration Support (40%)
+Admission to Enrolled/First-time Registration Support (40%)

-Proactively guides newly admitted students onboarding activities including the process of completing online or in-person orientations, registration, academic support resources, financial, and technology support
+Proactively guides newly admitted students on onboarding activities including the process of completing online or in-person orientations, registration, academic support resources, financial, and technology support

-Serves as the liaison between new students and academic support, including library, technology support, career services, campus policies and procedures and other resources, to maximize student satisfaction and retention
+Serves as liaison between new students and academic support, including library, technology support, career services, campus policies and procedures and other resources, to maximize student satisfaction and retention

 Provides admissions and first-time registration support to newly admitted international students and special cohort groups